We can tailor any of the topics below and work with you to create a training that is specific to your workplace/ classroom needs.

 Through language we see the world differently, this depends on what our language teaches us to see.
 This has implications when we communicate with people who speak a language other than English.

-Here we unpack the process that people undergo in order to communicate with each other in a respectful, meaningful and culturally sensitive way, we will apply strategies for effective and respectful communication.
+Here we unpack the process that people undergo in order to communicate with each other in a respectful, meaningful and culturally sensitive ways, we will apply strategies for effective and respectful communication.

 Understanding the ‘filling cabinet’ of our unconscious biases

-We delve into understanding our own biases and discuss what it means when we talk about unconscious biases.
-This helps us to understand how we view the world around us and how we can shift our perceptions to be inclusive and act in a culturally safe way.
+Understanding our own biases, conscious and unconscious.
+This helps us to understand how we view the world around us and how we can shift our perceptions to be inclusive and act in a that respects others around us.

 Creating a culturally safe space

 Learn the strategies needed to address barriers and challenges that people may face when wanting to engage with your services.
-Here we discuss what are some of the key learnings from the session, how we can apply them to our work environment and what are some practical things we can do to make the environment culturally safe.
+Here we discuss what are some of the key learnings from the session, how we can apply them to our work environment and what are some practical things we can do to make the environment culturally safe for everyone.